rember/anki-sync/README.md

 ## Notes

-We use Python 3.9 because that's the version currently used in the Anki repo
+We use Python 3.9 because that's the version currently used in the Anki repo.

 ## References